Colorado Mountain Air Rotating Header Image

 Mechanism of Death: Devoured by Living Food Products

-Armed only with a few handfuls of debilitating pepper, Chef Peter Pepper has an arduous task before him: construct the perfect hamburger before being killed by a variety of living food items.
-His is a world of violent sausages and murderous fried eggs whose hardened souls are incapable of mercy.
 When apprehended, Peter’s face is twisted into an expression of pure 8-bit horror in anticipation of the gore that is to follow.
 Before the scene cuts out, we see the savage sausage looming over Peter writhing in pain.
 Then the disembowelment begins and his very vital organs are ingested before his eyes.
 Or as Lieutenant Frank Drebin would say, “Now the hand is on the other foot.”
-Which leads us to the ultimate question: wouldn’t Savage Sausage be a good name for a band?
+This leads us to the ultimate question: wouldn’t Savage Sausage be a good name for a band?

 Baseball Simulator 1.000 NES beanball